greensheep/plex-server-docker-rpi/README.md

 ## Transcoding

-The pi (including the pi 2) isn't powerful enough for transcoding but if you have media that will direct play on your client it works great!
-I've only tested this on the pi 2.
+The Pi isn't powerful enough for transcoding but if you have media that will direct play on your client it works great!
+I've only tested this on the Pi 2.

 ## Development